-By Shekhar Kapoor, Sr. Director of Product Marketing, Synopsys Silicon Realization Group
+By Shekhar Kapoor, Sr. Product Line Director, Synopsys EDA Group

 It’s inspiring to consider all the technological advances that engineers roll out, year after year.
 As design teams work on new generations of transformative products, demand for compute remains relentless.
 To meet these demands, multi-die architectures are emerging as a catalyst, sparking continued innovation and opening up new opportunities in application areas like AI, high-performance computing, and mobile.